department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-research-plan.md

 ---

 ### Goals
-Content to come...
+Our primary goal is to move the Chapter 31 (CH31) and Chapter 36 (CH36) features--currently form submissions--to VA.gov, maintaing all existing functionality.
+Secondarily, we want to reduce confusion between the two programs using screening wizards on the form introduction pages.
+We're conducting usability testing of the features to determine if the new forms and wizards are intuitive and functional for users needing to submit either form VA 28-1900 or 28-8832.

 #### Background
-The Chapter 31 program (CH31), Veteran Readiness and Employment (VR&E), provides counseling and planning to eligible Veterans and service members with **service-connected disabilities** to help them prepare for, obtain, and maintain suitable employment or achieve independence in daily living.
+The Chapter 31 program, Veteran Readiness and Employment (VR&E), provides counseling and planning to eligible Veterans and service members with **service-connected disabilities** to help them prepare for, obtain, and maintain suitable employment or achieve independence in daily living.

-The Chapter 36 program (CH36), Personalized Career Planning and Guidance (PCPCG), provides career, educational and adjustment counseling to Veterans, service members or **their qualifying dependents.**
+The Chapter 36 program, Personalized Career Planning and Guidance (PCPCG), provides career, educational and adjustment counseling to Veterans, service members or **their qualifying dependents.**

 The eBenefits team is moving Chapter 31 and Chapter 36 features from the eBenefits site to VA.gov.
 Primarily, this involves rebuilding the digital versions of VA forms 28-1900 and 28-8832 (CH36).
 These will be reconstructed on VA.gov using the site's form system conventions.
 CH31 and CH36 benefits overlap a bit, creating confusion for some users.
 At VBA's request gating/screening wizards have been developed to help Veterans decide which form is best for them.